-The only time when your limited in your film selection is if you’re shooting with a reusable camera, or a toy camera.
+The only time when you are limited in your film selection is if you’re shooting with a reusable camera (or toy) camera.

 Since the reusable cameras are limited to a single shutter speed and aperture, they’re limited to films that are 400 ISO.
 They can typically still get away with using cheaper films like Kodak Gold 200 or Fuji Superia 200 in bright daylight, but these films will lose a lot of shadow detail around late sunset and after dark.

 Toy cameras are also limited in the types of film that they can use.
 The main toy cameras that still exist today are the Diana F+ and the Holga, both of which are being made by Lomography.
 Both the Holga and the Diana cameras require 400 speed 120 film for medium format cameras.
 Some Diana cameras are made for 35mm film to give users more flexibility.

 Otherwise, any camera that has adjustable settings will be able to use any film in its format.

 Can I put 120 film in a 220 film back?

 Medium format photographers used to have two different types of rolls — 120 and 220.
 220 films used to capture twice as many frames as 120 film, meaning a photographer could get up to 24 6×6 shots on a single roll of medium format film.
 The rolls were approximately the same size because the 220 rolls removed the backing paper that is used to stop halation in medium format film.

 Most system cameras, like Hasselblad 500 series and, Mamiya, Pentax, and Zenza Bronica cameras all had different backs that were designed for either 120 film or 220 film.
 Since 220 film is no longer made, these backs can often be found for a bargain compared to the 120 backs.